netdata/netdata/streaming/README.md

 ### Slave cannot connect to master

-Sometimes when we are type writing the address and port of the master inside stream.conf we can write a wrong information, when this happens Netdata will write a message like this in the slave log
+Sometimes we are type writing the address and port of the master inside stream.conf and we write a wrong information, Netdata will write a message like this in the slave log

 ```
 ERROR : STREAM_SENDER[HOSTNAME] : Failed to connect to 'MASTER IP', port 'MASTER PORT' (errno 113, No route to host)
 ```

+this error can also happen case the firewall on master is not allowing connections to the master port.

 ### Is this a Netdata?

-The question that names this section can appear when Netdata is starting, this happens when the slave does not receive the correct return from the initial communication.
-There are different motives for this happen and the main among them is the master has the SSL activated while the slave tries to send a plain text information.
+The question that names this section can appear when Netdata is starting the stream, this happens when the slave does not receive the expected return for the beginning of the communication.
+There are different motives for this happen and the main motive among them is the fact that master was configured with SSL activated while the slave tried to send a plain text information.
 The complete error message will have the format

 ```
 ERROR : STREAM_SENDER[SLAVE HOSTNAME] : STREAM SLAVE HOSTNAME [send to MASTER HOSTNAME:MASTER PORT]: server is not replying properly (is it a netdata?).